Equal opportunity and Peace Corps

 The Peace Corps is committed to providing equal opportunity to all employees, Volunteers, and applicants for employment and volunteer service.

 The Peace Corps does not discriminate in employment on the basis of race, color, religion, sex (including pregnancy and gender identity), national origin, political affiliation, sexual orientation, marital status, disability, genetic information, age, membership in an employee organization, retaliation, parental status, military service, or other non-merit factors.

 The Peace Corps is committed to providing equal opportunity to all employees, Volunteers, and applicants for employment and volunteer service.
 Learn more about Peace Corps’ Equal Employment Opportunity.

 Intelligence background information

-Peace Corps Manual Section 611 is applicable to this position.
-This section prohibits the employment of certain persons previously engaged in intelligence activities or connected with intelligence agencies within the past 10 years.
+Peace Corps Manual Section 611 prohibits the employment of certain persons previously engaged in intelligence activities or connected with intelligence agencies within the past 10 years.
 If you have ever worked for the Central Intelligence Agency (CIA), you are not eligible for employment at the Peace Corps in any capacity, and you should not apply for employment.

 If you have an immediate family member who works or has worked for the CIA, you should not give them this form to complete.
-Please contact your relative in person—not by phone, email, social networking, or any other means that is not in person— and ask him or her to contact the Office of General Counsel at the CIA.
+Please contact your relative in person—not by phone, email, social networking, or any other means that is not in person— and ask them to contact the Office of General Counsel at the CIA.